 WCU's graduate programs at Biltmore Park deliver the high quality you would expect of a UNC system school at an affordable cost.
 Plus, our instructional site is easily accessible to residents in Buncombe, Henderson, and Haywood counties.

 WCU offers a wide variety of graduate degrees at Biltmore Park with a focus on professional, evening programs designed with the working student in mind.
-A few programs, including our well-respected Master of Accountancy and Master of Public Affairs degree programs, also offer the option of full-time coursework for those looking to shorten their time to degree.
+A few programs, including our well-respected Master of Accountancy, Master of Business Administration and Master of Public Affairs also offer the option of full-time coursework for those looking to shorten their time to degree.

 The Master of Accountancy program prepares students from all backgrounds for successful careers in the private, government, and public accounting sectors.
 Program graduates have the foundation for successful completion of their uniform CPA examination and professional licensure.

 BUSINESS ADMINISTRATION (MBA)

 The MBA program is designed for the WNC working professional.
 Led by Ph.D. faculty with professional experience, courses cover a wide range of business skills geared toward assisting students in expanding their toolbox of applied knowledge.

 CLINICAL MENTAL HEALTH COUNSELING (MS)